PandaQQ/Backend-Study/install-jetty.md

-## Learn the easiest way how to install Jetty 9 on Ubuntu 16.04
+# Install Jetty 9 on Ubuntu 16.04 as Jetty provides http server

 #### Step 1